-If one IVR Server fails, this configuration enables the surviving IVR Server(s) to continue handling their current calls, and new incoming calls are distributed according to the preceding formula, with the number of active IVR Servers
+If one IVR Server fails, this configuration enables the surviving IVR Server(s) to continue handling their current calls, and new incoming calls are distributed according to the preceding formula, with the number of active IVR Servers now decreased by one.
+When the failed IVR Server is restored, it is automatically added back into the distribution.

-Benefit If an IVR Server fails, you lose only the active calls that were in progress on that server.

-Drawback You cannot perform ISCC routing with the Load Balancing IVR Servers as the target of an ISCC transfer (with the exception of DNIS pool type ISCC when all TSCP components including IVR Server must be at version 7.5.009.01 as a mnimum, and the URS must be at version 7.5.002.02 as a mnimum).
+- Benefit If an IVR Server fails, you lose only the active calls that were in progress on that server. - Drawback You cannot perform ISCC routing with the Load Balancing IVR Servers as the target of an ISCC transfer (with the exception of DNIS pool type ISCC when all TSCP components including IVR Server must be at version 7.5.009.01 as a mnimum, and the URS must be at version 7.5.002.02 as a mnimum).